ksereda/Shortest-Path-Searcher/README.md

 If `first service` is available, then we will receive data from DB.

-If we go to the `second service` on url
+If you go to the `second service` on url

     localhost:8082/data